 It was painful because, either God lied to me or whoever I had been hearing from was not God – both scenarios were troubling.
 Now it is impossible for God to lie, so clearly the problem was with me.

 Sadly, this is not just my story.
 Many single women in church struggle with this, most times privately.

 Sometimes we can want something so bad, our minds will deceive us.

 I am glad God revealed it to me before I did something crazy and embarrassed myself because after months of nothing happening, I’m pretty sure I would’ve eventually convinced myself I was supposed to make the first move.
 And if he rejected me, I probably would be looking for another church.

-God loves us women so much, he did not bring us into the world until everything was prepared for us.
+God did not bring us (women) into the world until everything was prepared for us.
 He will first prepare and equip a man for you, then present you to him.
 He will never present the man to you for you to chase him, convince him or drop hints to him.
-That is out of alignment with his word and his way.
+That is out of alignment with His word and His way.

-All the biblical accounts of marriage prove God is pretty invested.
-When your time comes, he will make it happen.
-The husband he has for you will pursue you and his words and actions will be in alignment so you won’t have to guess.
+All the Biblical accounts of marriage prove that God is pretty invested.
+When your time comes, He will make it clear and obvious.
+The husband He has for you will pursue you and His words and actions will be in alignment so you won’t have to guess.